 How can shared care records help?

-By using interoperability software such as Conexes to access shared care records, care providers can provide better support by preventing unnecessary hospital admissions and support safeguarding by sharing alerts across settings for both adults and children.
+By using interoperability software to access shared care records, care providers can provide better support by preventing unnecessary hospital admissions and support safeguarding by sharing alerts across settings for both adults and children.
 It also saves time and resources by avoiding duplicate tests or assessments and improving data accuracy.

 Professionals can use shared care records to improve their understanding of someone’s needs, supporting their decision making.
 They’re also able to get immediate access to data wherever they are, saving time by reducing the need to manually request information and improving the assessment and planning process by giving a full picture of those in their care.

 For patients, shared care records can improve their experience of the care system.
 Shared care records give patents access to their care record, enabling them to be more involved in their own care and make informed decisions about treatment.
 As a result, they’re provided with a more personalised treatment plan and not required to repeatedly give the same information to different professionals.

 We’re helping develop local health and care records:

 - Lincolnshire STP